83% of online shoppers need support to complete a purchase.

 Live chat can be used to engage with customers, ask them what they’re looking for, educate them about the experiences your company offers, and prompt them into making a booking.
 If you resolve the ifs and buts of customers, they won’t have reasons to delay and are more likely to go ahead with the booking.

 This is the very reason why apps like WhatsApp and Hike Messenger are so popular: It’s cheaper to chat than to call.
 Having a dedicated team to get calls from customers is expensive.
 You have to pay massive amounts to a network operator to maintain a customer service number.
 Not to mention, answering queries on calls can be limiting because a travel agent can only attend to one customer at a time.
-On live chat for small business however, a customer service executive can potentially speak to multiple customers at a time.
-Thus, your company would need to keep lesser number of people while addressing the same number of customers.
+On live chat for a small business, however, a customer service executive can potentially speak to multiple customers at a time.
+Thus, your company would need to keep a lesser number of people while addressing the same number of customers.

-Integrating a live-chat feature into your website is quite easy with a travel CMS software.
+Integrating a live-chat feature into your website is quite easy with travel CMS software.
 A CMS system like Maco Infotech’s Travel CMS could handle such customer support requirements and provide content and travel operation management for your company’s website, end to end.